timdonnelly/Advance/README.md

 # Advance

-A powerful animation framework for iOS, tvOS, and OS X.
+A powerful animation framework for iOS, tvOS, and macOS.

 ---